Lombiq/NPM-Targets/Readme.md

 [PNPM](https://pnpm.io/) is a faster and more efficient package manager.
 If it's installed globally, then the module will use `pnpm` instead of `npm` to restore packages.

+### Installation and usage

-To install `pnpm` globally run this command: `npm install pnpm -g`.
+To instaall PNPM globally, run this command: `npm install pnpm -g`.
 Once it's complete, the module will automatically use that to restore packages.

+### Notes

+* PNPM supports restoring packages directly to a directory so it's not necessary to move *node_modules* to a parent directory anymore.
+* It uses its own package lock file.
+So if you want to keep NPM compatibility, then you have to maintain both *pnpm-lock.yaml* and *package-lock.json* files if you want to support both.
+* It installs the latest package dependencies unless it's overriden from the *package.json* file.
+For example the latest *sass* is installed along with  *gulp-dart-sass* that might [cause issues with Bootstrap 4](https://github.com/twbs/bootstrap/issues/34051).
+In this case it must be overriden with a lower version.

 ## Global NPM vs Userspace NPM via Node Version Manager on Linux